 Your experiences with the US travel ban

-Per U.S. Presidential Executive Order signed on January 27, 2017, visa issuance to citizens of the countries of Iraq, Iran, Libya, Somalia, Sudan, Syria and Yemen has been suspended effective immediately until further notification.
+Per U.S. Presidential Executive Order signed on March 6, 2017, visa issuance to citizens of the countries of Iran, Libya, Somalia, Sudan, Syria and Yemen has been suspended effective immediately until further notification.

 - Are you a touring musician who is stranded in The Netherlands as a result of the travel ban?

 - Are you an artist from one of these countries working in The Netherlands and does your work in the US stall because of your (double) passport?